-All NCAA Division I athletes will receive 3 points of engaged learning credit as a result their athletic participation.
-The remaining 3 points will be completed from the approved list of Engaged Learning experiences or courses.
+All NCAA Division I athletes will receive 3 Engaged Learning points each semester when the Director of Athletics submits the roster to the Registrar.
+Their remaining points will be completed from the approved list of Engaged Learning experiences or courses.
 Points must be spread across at least two Engaged Learning categories.

-Credit bearing courses approved as Engaged Learning Experiences need not be submitted by students.
-Once a student completes a course that has been designated as Engaged Learning, points equal to the number of credits (no course will be awarded more than 3 points), will be automatically assigned by the Registrar’s Office.
+Credit bearing courses approved as Engaged Learning Experiences need not be submitted by students to earn points.
+Once a student completes a course that has been designated as Engaged Learning, points equal to the number of credits (up to a maximum of 3 points), will be automatically assigned by the Registrar’s Office.
 The Registrar’s Office will insert the course on the Engaged Learning Transcript.
-A full list of the eligible courses is available on the Engaged Learning webpage.
+A full list of the eligible courses is available on the Engaged Learning Program webpage.

-When students engage in experiences that are not connected to academic courses, they must initiate the approval process themselves.
-Forms for student submissions of eligible experiences, are available in BroncNation, the student engagement platform.
-Instructions for completing the forms, submission guidelines and a complete list of eligible experiences are found on the Engaged Learning webpage.
+When students engage in experiences that are not connected to academic courses, they must initiate the review and approval process themselves.
+Forms for student submissions of eligible experiences are available in BroncNation, the student engagement platform.
+Instructions for completing the forms, submission guidelines and a complete list of eligible experiences are available on the Engaged Learning Program website.